Romy Gonzalez Player Props: White Sox vs. Tigers

 Romy Gonzalez At The Plate

-- In 30.8% of his games this year, Gonzalez has had at least one RBI.
-He's picked up more than one in 15.4%.
+- Gonzalez has driven in a run in eight games this year (29.6%), including four games with more than one RBI (14.8%).

-- In six of 26 games this season, he has scored, including multiple runs once.
+- In seven of 27 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.